seananderson/citations-talk/README.md

     (7,u.indexOf('/',8))+'.proxy.lib.sfu.ca/'+u.substr(u.indexOf('/',8)+1);

 Now, when you're on a journal page you want to get access to, click the bookmark and enter your password.
 You'll only have to enter your password occasionally.

+# Taking notes

+There are many different strategies for note taking.
+What's important is that you do take notes and that you have some sort of system so that you can quickly find them again.

+[Evernote](https://evernote.com) is a popular option.

+Some citation managers will let you store your notes with your citations.

+There are at least two common kinds of notes on what you read: (1) notes you want to keep with the literature so you can remember what you thought when you come back to the paper later for some project, and (2) notes on what you want to take away from a paper for a specific project you're working on.

+I tend to keep the first kind of notes in my reference manager and the second type in Evernote, a plaintext document, or a spreadsheet.

+When you're taking notes, think about what the one or two important takeaway messages are.
+You might also want to record one or two quotes you want to come back to.

+As you read, keep a running list of other papers you see that you want to read.
+This keeps you from falling down an endless hole of finding new papers and never finishing anything.

 # Citation managers